lowyidah/Weekly-Planner/README.md

-This project is a website that allows users to easily plan their week.
-It is intended for use on Google Chrome (Desktop).
+##This project is a website that allows users to easily plan their week.

+This website is intended for use on Google Chrome (Desktop).
 It is available at: https://planner1515.web.app

 This is the front-end repository.